Chief Executive Officer

 Development & Operations Coordinator

 Harper Spires provides fundraising and development support, as well as event, communication, and administrative assistance.
-Harper also provides support wherever necessary in organizing The Collider’s lineup of industry conferences, including Climate City Expo and [Food+Beverage] Collider.
+Harper also provides support in organizing The Collider’s lineup of industry conferences, including Climate City Expo and [Food+Beverage] Collider.
 She began volunteering with The Collider in the summer of 2017 and was The Collider’s Fall 2017 Thomas R. Karl Intern, assisting with fundraising events, communications management, and donor outreach.

 Over the course of her undergraduate career at UNC Asheville, where she graduated with a B.A. in Political Science, she studied public policy and researched environmental justice issues in the Asheville-Buncombe County area.
 Harper also worked at UNC Asheville’s Office of Sustainability as a Sustainability Communications Assistant and spent two summers with Texas-based utility Oncor Electric Company’s Environment Department as a Mickey Leland Environmental Intern.
 She is currently working towards her Masters of Public Administration at Western Carolina University, with a concentration in Nonprofit Management.